GlitchyZorua/GlitchyZorua/README.md

 ---------

 Firefox avacote.

-Used firefox since I was just a little kid. :)
+Wants to ditch social media.

 Privacy is a human right.